vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 18.4 Sequence command readers

 Command code should resemble a driver interpreter.
-Capcom SNES and NDS demonstrate the semantic form: each opcode-profile entry places source decoding beside playback behavior.
-The profile replaces separate metadata, operand, flow, and execution switches.
-Akao, Akao SNES, and Konami SNES still use normal cursor switches through the legacy adapter.
+NDS demonstrates the compiler-cursor form: one opcode switch reads source fields and returns the command's effect.
+The terminal operation compiles discovery and playback behavior together, replacing separate metadata, operand, flow, and execution switches.
+Capcom SNES still uses adjacent decode/execution lambdas; Akao, Akao SNES, and Konami SNES still use normal cursor switches through the old adapter.

-That is a good match for format developers’ mental model.
-It avoids requiring every command to be represented as a separate class or visitor.
+The compiler-cursor form is the target because it keeps ordinary commands near the original interpreter's size while retaining source-free VM execution.
+It avoids a command class, visitor, command table, and universal operation taxonomy.

-`SemanticCommandDefinitions` supplies only the repeated definition and presentation plumbing.
-Formats still own the profile, opcode selection, decode lambdas, and playback lambdas in one place; the helper is deliberately not a second command schema.
+`CompilerCursor` owns checked field reads, source metadata, truncation, generated executor slots, and the small set of literal VM/output operations.
+Formats own the opcode switch, conversions, persistent `TrackState`, and concrete `Playback` methods.
+There is one authoring paradigm.

 ### 18.5 Where complexity still appears